 What Are Running Shorts?

-Running shorts are specialized types of shorts that are worn by runners.
-Like any workout clothes, they are made to be both comfortable and practical.
+Running shorts are a specialized type of shorts that are worn mainly by runners.
+Like any kind of workout clothes, they are made to be both comfortable and practical.
 They are also lighter and more breathable than everyday shorts, to better facilitate the running process and improve performance.

-The best workout clothes that you can find must be able to provide you comfort, provide support, adds protection during activity, prevents injuries, boost your performance, boost your confidence, and even aid in your recovery after exercise.
+The best workout clothes must be able to provide you comfort and support, add protection during activity, prevent injury, boost your performance and confidence, and even aid in your recovery post-exercise.

 Compression Running Shorts

-Made primarily from a stretchy material called spandex, compression shorts are gaining traction to athletes of all levels.
+Made primarily from a stretchy material called spandex, compression shorts are gaining traction among athletes of all levels.

-They are called as such due to the “compression” or pressure that it provides when you wear it.
-When we say pressure, we’re mainly talking about the tight fit, while having a sturdy construction, as well as a good grip around the edges.
+These shorts are named such due to the “compression” or pressure that it provides when you wear it.
+When we say pressure, we’re mainly talking about a tight fit with a sturdy construction, as well as a good grip around the edges.

 There are two types of compression shorts and these are underwear or outerwear.
 It’s a great undergarment and also can double as an outer garment. it just means that you can wear compression shorts alone or as an inner short.